 - Online-exclusive incentives: Offer online-only incentives for membership that includes a sense of urgency.

 We’ll undoubtedly see more changes and developments as arts and cultural institutions find their new normal and resultingly increase traction in their digital membership programs.
 But the most important thing to note is that as your online membership acquisition strategy develops, continue testing everything.
 By tracking as much data as possible, you’ll be able to optimize as your campaign’s progress and continue honing your digital strategy.

-TLC can work with you to develop just the right roadmap for your membership goals, whether that be enhancing your email strategy or exploring new channels like NextDoor, Pandora, and Hulu.
+TLC can work with you to develop an effective roadmap for your membership goals, whether that be enhancing your email strategy or exploring new channels like Nextdoor, Pandora, and Hulu.
 If your organization has questions about our 2021 Arts & Culture Survey or would like to discuss your membership strategy, contact us at email@example.com.